Guyanqi/PyCrypto/README.md

 Library of cryptography algorithms written in Python3.

-**Please note that this bot is under development and is not ready for production!**
+**Please note that this is under development and is not ready for production!**

 ## Cryptography Algorithms Support table